karttur/soil-spectro/_posts/2022/2022-09-12-spectrodata-OSSL4ML03-plot.markdown

 #### Spectral plots

-You can plot either the raw spectra or the first derivate (change of spectra between sequential wavelengths) or both together as subplots in the same figure (figure 1).
+You can plot either the raw spectra or the first derivate (change of spectra between sequential wavelengths) or both together as subplots in the same plot layout (figure 1).
 In the json command file you can set the number of spectra to show, the colour ramp and the ranges of the plot axis.
 You can also set the information text that appear in each plot or subplot.

 <figure class="third">
 	<a href="../../images/LUCAS_460-1050_10_spectra.png">